 Mexico Cover Letter Writing Guide

 Work abroad sounds like an adventure to many people.
 However, jobs in Mexico need more than just the obvious Mexican cover letter and Mexico CV writing and translation - they require thorough preparation.
-You will experience problems that probably did not even cross your mind when you decided to apply for an employment in Mexico.
+You will experience problems that probably did not even cross your mind when you decided to apply for employment in Mexico.

 Do not take to lightly the big impact the Mexico job search can have on the results of your adventure!
 For example, issues that are new to you will confront you - i.e. strange practices and habits related to immigration, job application procedures and selection procedures.

-The purpose of your cover letter is to make sure that recipient will read your CV
+The purpose of your cover letter is to make sure that the recipient will read your CV

 In Mexico, the terms “CV” and “resume” are interchangeable.
 Your Mexico cover letter should accompany your CV or resume, whether e-mailed, posted on a job site, mailed or hand-delivered to an employer.

-When applying for a job in Mexico, you need to apply in the same language as the the job advertisement is written in.
+When applying for a job in Mexico, you need to apply in the same language as the job advertisement is written in.
 Depending on the company write in Spanish to Mexican companies and submit a bilingual application (in English and Spanish) to international ones.

-Knowledge of the Spanish is expected.
-You need to accept that not knowing the language will put you at real disadvantage from the local job seekers as it is necessary to cope with daily office life and life outside work.
+Knowledge of Spanish is expected.
+You need to accept that not knowing the language will put you at a real disadvantage from the local job seekers as it is necessary to cope with daily office life and life outside work.